 Establish, Modify and/or Enforce Financial Support Orders for Children

-Virginia Beach Family Law and divorce attorney Jennifer Oram-Smith has over 25 years experience representing clients in need of establishing, modifying or enforcing the payment of financial support obligations, including spousal support/alimony payments.
+Virginia Beach divorce lawyer and Family Law attorney Jennifer Oram-Smith has over 30 years experience representing clients in need of establishing, modifying or enforcing the payment of financial support obligations, including spousal support/alimony payments.

 Regardless of whether you are seeking a divorce or legal separation, establishing a legal support order can be tedious and emotionally draining, therefore you want to hire an attorney who will work competently throughout the entire process.